paranim/pararules/README.md

     session.insert(Player, X, 0.0)
 ```

+Using a `cond` block is better because it also affects the results of `queryAll` -- matches that didn't pass the conditions will not be included.
+Also, in the future I'll probably be able to create more optimal code because it will let me run those conditions earlier in the network.

 ## Complex types

 Pararules is not limited to storing scalar types like `float` and `int` — you can use any type you want.
 For example, to store the currently-pressed keys, you can import the `sets` module and use a `HashSet[int]` to store them.
 However, you need to use a type alias when specifying it in the schema: